 Relax on white sandy beaches, kayak with bottlenose dolphins and spot koalas in the wild in charming Shoal Bay in Port Stephens.
 Walk to Tomaree Head for fantastic views of the ocean and coastline, and even spot whales during the migration season.

 The majestic Shoal Bay Beach curves 2.5km from Nelson Head to Tomaree Head.
 The sweeping views of the pristine inlet are mesmerising.
-The calm bay waters are perfect for swimming, kayaking and stand-up paddle boarding, and picnic tables and barbecue facilities are in the beachside reserve.
+The calm bay waters are perfect for swimming, kayaking and stand-up paddleboarding, and you’ll find picnic tables and BBQ facilities in the beachside reserve.

 You’ll find a delicious selection of places to eat and tasty takeaway fish and chips on the waterfront.
 At the Shoal Bay Country Club, enjoy breakfast at Mermaids Cafe, lunch or dinner in the rooftop bistro, and tasty cocktails all day long.
 The club is directly across from the beach, and hosts live music on the weekends and kids activities on Sunday afternoon.

 Getting to Shoal Bay is easy.
 The drive north from Sydney is 2h 30min and from Newcastle Airport about 30 minutes.
 There is a wide range of accommodation options from holiday parks to stylish resorts.